History of ESPN on ABC: ABC broadcasts its final Olympic Games

 The Calgary Winter Olympics were the first winter games to earn a significant television revenue base; where the 1980 Lake Placid Games generated only US$20.7 million worldwide, OCO'88 generated $324.9 million in broadcast rights.
-The overwhelming majority of television revenues came from the American Broadcasting Company (ABC), which agreed in 1984 to pay $309 million for American television rights, over three times the $91.5 million it paid for the 1984 Winter Olympics in Sarajevo.
+The overwhelming majority of television revenues came from ABC, which agreed in 1984 to pay $309 million for American television rights, over three times the $91.5 million it paid for the 1984 Winter Olympics in Sarajevo.
 The deal, at the time the highest amount ever paid for a sporting event, allowed organizers to announce the Games would be debt-free.
 The CTV Television Network paid C$4.5 million for Canadian rights and to act as the host broadcaster.
 The games were also televised on CBC.
 While western European nations paid US$5.7 million combined.

 OCO'88 made several alterations to the Olympic program as part of efforts to ensure value for its broadcast partners.
 Premier events, including ice hockey and figure skating, were scheduled for prime time and the Games were lengthened to 16 days from the previous 12 to ensure three weekends of coverage.
 However, a significant downturn in advertising revenue for sporting events resulted in ABC forecasting significant financial losses on the Games.
 Calgary organizers appreciated their fortunate timing in signing the deal.
 King described the timing of the contract with ABC as "the passing of the sun and the moon at the right time for Calgary."
 ABC lost an estimated $60 million, and broadcast rights to the 1992 Winter Olympics were later sold to the CBS network for $243 million, a 20% reduction compared to Calgary.

 The network, at the insistence of new owner Capital Cities Communications (much to the chagrin of Roone Arledge's successor at ABC Sports, Dennis Swanson), opted not to bid for the rights to show any future Games.
 Subsequently, The Walt Disney Company acquired Capital Cities-ABC in 1995 and began the process of putting more effort into the branding of ABC's sports channel ESPN than of ABC Sports itself.